 In the case of autonomous cars, who will be held responsible for the compensatory damages and other remedies to make victims whole again?

-Well, following are some of the possible litigants who might be held responsible after an auto accident involving a self-driving vehicle.
+Well, the following are some of the possible litigants who might be held responsible for an auto accident involving a self-driving vehicle.